Elena Kochetkova

 Research

-My book explores evolving Soviet policies of wood consumption, discussing how professionals working in the forestry industry of the Soviet state envisaged the present and future of forests, perceiving them both as a natural resource and a trove of industrial material.
-Looking at the materiality of Soviet industry through forests and wood, this work demonstrates how, paradoxically, industrial ecology emerged and developed as a by-product of the Soviet industrialization project.
-The book critically reconsiders two explanatory models which have become dominant in historiography of Soviet approaches to nature over the last decades – ecocide and environmentalism.
-It extends beyond these polarized characterizations to show that under state socialism, concern over the environment arose due to industrial priorities of the modernizing state, giving birth to an industrially embedded ecology.
-Within the context of the current environmental crisis, the book invites readers to re-evaluate state socialism as a complex phenomenon with sophisticated interactions between nature and industry.
-In so doing, it contributes a fresh perspective on the activities of socialist experts and their view of nature, shedding light on Soviet state industrial and environmental policy and its continuing legacy in the present day.
-The book`s discussions around the destiny of forests, the use of alternative natural resources and approaches to industrial functioning will be of interest to both professionals and a wider global audience.
+My book explores the evolving Soviet policies regarding wood consumption, discussing how professionals in the forestry industry of the Soviet state envisioned the present and future of forests, perceiving them as both a natural resource and a source of industrial material.
+By examining the materiality of Soviet industry through the lens of forests and wood, this work demonstrates how, paradoxically, industrial ecology emerged and developed as a by-product of the Soviet industrialization project.
+The book critically reconsiders two explanatory models that have become dominant in the historiography of Soviet approaches to nature over the past few decades—ecocide and environmentalism.
+It goes beyond these polarized characterizations to show that, under state socialism, concern for the environment arose from the industrial priorities of the modernizing state, giving rise to an industrially embedded ecology.

-My current book project examines food modernity under state socialism.
-From the mid-1950s, industrial food manufacturing became a key priority of the Soviet economy.
-Increasing the production of agricultural and manufactured foodstuffs was a matter of improving living standards, which from 1961 the Soviet leadership declared as a crucial step in reaching communism.
-At the same time, from the 1950s and 60s, the role of science and technology in making food products had significantly increased, promising improvements in both the quantity and quality of nutrition.
-My project examines how food modernity was developing in Eastern Europe during the (post)-Cold War in a global context of technological change.
+My current book project explores the concept of food modernity within the framework of state socialism.
+Beginning in the mid-1950s, industrial food manufacturing emerged as a key priority for the Soviet economy.
+The increase in the production of agricultural and manufactured foodstuffs was viewed as essential for improving living standards, which the Soviet leadership identified as a critical step toward achieving communism starting in 1961.
+Concurrently, during the 1950s and 1960s, the role of science and technology in food production significantly expanded, promising enhancements in both the quantity and quality of nutrition.

 Teaching